Inclusions in Baltic amber

 Overview and Descriptions of Trichoptera in Baltic Amber

 This first part of the revision deals with the suborders Spicipalpia and Intergipalpia, redescribing the 57 known species and describing 32 new species, including the first record of the families Hydrobiosidae, Apataniidae and Limnephilidae and the proposal of the new family Ogmomyidae.
-The descriptions are supplemented by detailed drawings
+The descriptions are supplemented by detailed drawings and colour photos.

 Aquatic Insects in Baltic Amber